lucasltt/HAWeatherWorker/README.md

-# Arduino Joystick Remote Control
+# MQTT Weather Worker Service
 .NET Core Worker that fetches storm data from STARNET/USP, calculates distance from home and send information to local network using MQTT

 ## Published Topics on MQTT